tedjp/fb64/README.md

    lookup tables could be hard-coded.

-3. Both base64 and base64url symbols are accepted equally. ie. input may contain a mix of +, /, - and _ as the 62nd & 63rd symbols which will not trigger a
+3. Both base64 and base64url symbols are accepted equally. ie. input may contain a mix of +, /, - and _ as the last two symbols which will not trigger a decode error.
-   decode error.
 If you need a strict decoder that will only accept one set of symbols you might like to modify the lookup tables to delete the symbols that you don't want, or make a second pass over the input to validate that